phetsims/collision-lab/doc/implementation-notes.md

 All screens have screen-specific to account for the described [screen differences](https://github.com/phetsims/collision-lab/blob/master/model.md#screen-differences).

 The top-level classes ([CollisionLabModel](https://github.com/phetsims/collision-lab/blob/master/js/common/model/CollisionLabModel.js) and [CollisionBallScreenView](https://github.com/phetsims/collision-lab/blob/master/js/common/view/CollisionBallScreenView.js)) use the [Factory Method Pattern](https://en.wikipedia.org/wiki/Factory_method_pattern) to allow screens to specify and provide screen-specific sub-classes while still allowing the base-classes to handle the instance.

+### Inelastic Screen

+The _Inelastic_ screen introduces many components and behaviors that are unique to it, as described in the [screen differences](https://github.com/phetsims/collision-lab/blob/master/model.md#screen-differences) section.

+[InelasticCollisionType](https://github.com/phetsims/collision-lab/blob/master/js/inelastic/model/InelasticCollisionType.js) is a Enumeration of the different types of collisions ("Stick" vs "Slip").

+[InelasticCollisionEngine](https://github.com/phetsims/collision-lab/blob/master/js/inelastic/model/InelasticCollisionEngine.js) implements collision detection and responses for perfectly inelastic collisions that "stick."
+Most notably, it handles rotations of Ball clusters.
+Reference the [Collision Implementation](https://github.com/phetsims/collision-lab/blob/master/doc/implementation-notes.md#collision-implementation)

+[InelasticPreset](https://github.com/phetsims/collision-lab/blob/master/js/inelastic/model/InelasticPreset.js) is a rich Enumeration which maps to a `PresetValue` that sets the states of the Balls.
+The different _presets_ are visible in the [PresetComboBox](https://github.com/phetsims/collision-lab/blob/master/js/inelastic/model/PresetComboBox.js).

 ## Collision Implementation